AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 ## 4.1 Ambiguities With Overloaded Functions ## {#alib_strings_nzt_problem}

 Implicit string construction as discussed in the previous chapter allows creating method interfaces that accept "arbitrary" custom string types.
-It was explained that type traits
+It was explained that type-traits
-\b T_CharArray and \b T_ZTCharArray might be specialized for custom types and with that string classes \b %String and \b %CString might be created implicitly from objects of those.
+\b ArrayTraits and \b ZTArrayTraits might be specialized for custom types and with that string classes \b %String and \b %CString might be created implicitly from objects of those.

 With these two types given, it is not possible to create an API interface that clearly separates